Case Study coaching through an acquisition

 Gumball was hired to assist this $450 million dollar game company who had been recently acquired by one of the world's largest game companies.
-Once acquired, the leadership team immediately took proactive measures to shift from being entrepreneurial leaders of their own small company of 400 persons, to leaders of one studio required to meet overarching, company-wide corporate goals of a now 10,000 person company.
-Over the course of two years, the organization faced three leadership transitions, two organization restructures, the advancement of their bench strength, up-skilling their executive talent, realigning the cultural to a new brand and values, and redefining their mission to align with the mother ship.
+Once acquired, the leadership team immediately took proactive measures to shift from being entrepreneurial leaders of their own small company of 400 persons to leaders of one studio required to meet overarching, company-wide corporate goals of a now 10,000 person company.
+Over the course of two years, the organization faced three leadership transitions, two organization restructures, the advancement of their bench strength, up-skilling their executive talent, realigning the culture to a new brand and values, and redefining their mission to align with the mother ship.
 Gumball was brought on board to strategically consult, coach, and facilitate the executives through all these transitions over the course of 3 years.

 Gumball was initially tasked to support executive transitions and team development.
 We were contracted to facilitate four, customized executive team off-sites.
 The off-sites were designed to take place in three specific phases.

 Phase one focused on building a new, and unified executive team built upon understanding where they fit within the big picture of the whole organization.
-They wanted to assure they met their expected financial goals, while maturing as leaders.
-Given every executive team member was new to role, they strived to learn how to be leaders while simultaneously transitioning into the larger organization.
+They wanted to assure they met their expected financial goals while maturing as leaders.
+Given every executive team member was new to the role, they strived to learn how to be leaders while simultaneously transitioning into the larger organization.

 Together, Gumball and the executive team outlined specific skills they wanted to build during the first off-site session.
 However, before the off-site took place, the CEO announced he would be leaving the company.
 Gumball quickly adapted the first phase to include the executive team impact and executive team transitions due to the leadership change.

-However, during preparations for the second off-site, another organizational change was announced; the studio would transition from a company of multiple franchises to a single platform, mobile studio.
+However, during preparations for the second off-site, another organizational change was announced; the studio would transition from a company of multiple franchises to a single platform, a mobile studio.
 Simultaneously, the new General Manager (GM) took paternity leave.
 Therefore, phase two’s goal included further leadership transitions and the transition of the organization’s structure to mobile.
 Fundamentally, the project became an organizational change management project.

 Phase three focused on facilitating the leadership changes.
 During this time three members of the leadership team left and three new members joined.
-In addition, the organization lowered the studios budget by $5 million, forcing the studio to reduce the employee headcount.
-Gumball supported the development of the vision, mission, organization design and road map, as well as the enterprise-wide change management process through strategic consulting and facilitation services.
+In addition, the organization lowered the studio's budget by $5 million, forcing the studio to reduce the employee headcount.
+Gumball supported the development of the vision, mission, organization design, and road map, as well as the enterprise-wide change management process through strategic consulting and facilitation services.

 Gumball was contracted for an additional phase to provide and manage coaching services to the client in support of continued organization transitions and personal development.

 A model recommended by Gumball, which is based on the successes of other triumvirate models likened to Google.
-During the GM’s absence, operations and delivery continued to hold steady through continued transition.
+During the GM’s absence, operations and delivery continued to hold steady through the continued transition.
 A final off-site was conducted with the executive team, where they were informed of yet another organizational change.